m2garje/kalahagame/README.md

 #### 4b) Start the application on local using docker

-docker image build -t demo1 .
-docker run -it demo1 -p 8080:8080
+docker image build -t kalahagame . docker run -it kalahagame -p 8080:8080

 ##### 5) Call the API using curl